 Complement Each Other’s Services

 Another type of competitor relationship is forming a relationship with someone who offers different services than you.
 Maybe you offer a specific service that they don’t provide or vice versa.
 This relationship allows you to offer more comprehensive services to your clients and therefore, provides a better experience that will entice them to keep coming back to your business.
+Here’s a great example of exactly how your competition can grow your business.

-For example, as a digital marketing agency, Succeeding Small offers everything from SEO services to social media marketing services.
+As a digital marketing agency, Succeeding Small offers everything from SEO services to social media marketing services.
 However, Succeeding Small doesn’t offer professional headshots.
 So, if a client needs professional headshots for their team, Succeeding Small can say, “We don’t offer that service, but we know a wonderful professional photographer.
 Here’s their information!”

 This type of referral relationship benefits the client because they’re able to have all of their needs met, this benefits Succeeding Small because they weren’t selfish and attempted to do something they don’t do just to hold on to a client, and this benefits the professional photographer who now has a new client and more photos to add to their portfolio.